Baseline Widely available *

 : Aligns the element's bottom edge with the bottom of the scrollable container, placing the element at the end of the visible area vertically.nearest

 : Scrolls the element to the nearest edge in the vertical direction.
 If the element is closer to the top edge of the scrollable container, it will align to the top; if it's closer to the bottom edge, it will align to the bottom.
-This minimizes the scrolling distance.start
+This minimizes the scrolling distance.The default is start

 Optional

 Defines the horizontal alignment of the element within the scrollable ancestor container.
-This option is a string and accepts one of the following values:
+Its value can be one of the following:

 start